vmstio/docs/content/infrastructure/providers.md

 | Apivoid | IP Information |

 Other vendors or open-source projects that we consume or utilize but do not have an ongoing external API or system connection to are not included in this list.
-For example, rclone is used to backup our platform, but it is integrated into a custom container image that is built and deployed.
+For example, rclone is used to back up our platform, but it is integrated into a custom container image that is built and deployed.
-The availability of the application on it's download site is not mandatory for the operational readiness of vmst.io.
+The availability of the application on its download site is not mandatory for the operational readiness of vmst.io.